What Is an Exponential Moving Average (EMA) in Trading?

 Determine Potential Buy and Sell Signals

-Crossovers in the exponential MA lines from different periods also give buy and sell signals.
-For instance, if a shorter-term EMA line for a stock crosses above a longer-term line, this is considered a bullish signal, and you might consider opening a long position (1).
+Crossovers of the exponential MA lines from different periods also give buy and sell signals.
+For instance, if a shorter-term EMA line for a stock crosses above a longer-term line, this is considered a bullish signal when using the EMA in stocks, and you might consider opening a long position (1).
 This is a so-called golden cross.
 Conversely, a shorter-term average crossing below the longer-term is considered a bearish signal, and you might consider selling (2).
 This is a death cross.

 Example of EMA Trading